dotbitHQ/dotbithq.github.io/faq.md

 ### What public chain addresses can I use to register for a DAS account?

-Currently, DAS accounts can be registered using ETH / TRX addresses.
-To register, visit https://da.systems and login with your MetaMask/TronLink or any wallets that support ETH / TRX.
+Currently, DAS accounts can be registered using  ETH / TRX / BSC / Polygon addresses.
+To register, visit https://da.systems and login with your MetaMask/TronLink or any wallets that support  ETH / TRX / BSC / Polygon .

 DAS can be registered using any public chain address ([how?](others/Why-assets-on-ckb-can-managed-by-btc-address.md)) The DAS team is in the process of deploying more public chain signature algorithms to the Nervos CKB to support more public chain addresses for DAS registration.